kohana/auth/guide/auth/login.md

 ## Log in

-The [Auth::login] method with handle the login.
+The [Auth::login] method handles the login.

 ~~~
-// Handled from a form with inputs of names email / password
+// Handled from a form with inputs with names email / password
 $post = $this->request->post();
 $success = Auth::instance()->login($post['email'], $post['password']);